tankbusta/rekall/README.md

 To have all the dependencies installed.
 You still need to have python and pip installed first.

+If you want to use any plugins that use distorm3 and your using python3, you must install a python3 compatible fork located [here](https://github.com/fitzgibbon/distorm3-python3)

 If you want to use the yarascan plugin, install [yara and yara-python](http://plusvic.github.io/yara/).